muggy8/improbable/from-me-to-me/Inesqadm.md

 "I see.
 I'll try back tomorrow"

-"He likely won't be here either" Phanna interjected.
+"He likely won't be here tomorrow either" Phanna interjected.

 "What?
 Why's that?" the cat lady asked.

 "He got suckered into being a 'private instructor' for some elves and today happens to be his first day on the job.
 We don't know when he'll be back but he likely won't be home all that often from now on."
 Phanna answered.

 "I don't think 'suckered' is the best way to put it..."
-I sighed
+I argued

 "But it's not wrong either right?"
 Phanna said smugly in the tone he often uses when speaking to Mikay.

-The cat lady seeing us giggled at our exchange before she spoke again.
+The cat lady seeing our exchange chuckled before she spoke again.

 "I see.
 Would you mind if I stayed here and wait for his return?"

 "Huh?
 Why?"
 Phanna asked.

-"I'm here from Starfall to investigate the incident during the Mastery League's entrance exam here in Mountainpass on Feburary 32nd."
+"I'm here from Starfall to investigate the incident during the Mastery League's entrance exam here in Mountainpass on Feburary 18th."

 At her declration, I froze up as if I was looking at a cold hearted killer.